 The flight was preceded by a fast taxi run with the tail raised, which confirmed the position of the aeroplane’s centre of gravity.
 The air test itself primarily assessed engine performance, control effectiveness, and slat and flap deployment at low airspeed.
 In all, it lasted just 20 minutes chock-to-chock.
 Duxford’s runway 24 was in use, as is preferable during flight testing.
 “If I’m getting airborne in a ‘new’ aeroplane on runway 06 and need to abort at a late stage, I’d need to throw it into a high-speed ground loop to avoid the bank of earth at the M11 end”, Romain says.
 “On 24 I’ll accept going off the runway and taking the grass and the fence, as I’d be hitting them wings-level with an element of control.
 Ultimately, it’s about whether your intuition is that an issue can be resolved in flight, or that you need to get that aeroplane back on the ground, and that decision-making process has to be second nature.
 You need to be mentally ahead of the aeroplane”.

 Prior to take-off the Lysander is taxied to the runway hold point and positioned into wind, brakes set, elevator trim checked to be in the take-off position, and throttle opened to 0 lb./sq.in. boost for sequential ignition and propeller pitch checks.
 “You can accept up to a 140 rpm drop on the magnetos, but it’s rare to get that – normally the Mercury will tell you it’s unhappy on a magneto check by blipping 200 rpm and backfiring,” John says, “which means the spark plugs are oiled up and haven’t burned off – then it’d be back to the hangar to get the cowlings off, identify the affected plugs, clean them off and close it back up”.
-The propeller is then cycled twice from fine to coarse pitch, moving hot oil into the piston and ensuring that the constant speed unit is functional.
+The propeller is then cycled twice from fine to coarse pitch, moving hot oil into the piston and ensuring that the pitch change mechanism unit is functional.